apigeekdemos/apigee-informatica-apijam/README.md

 ### Lab Setup

-Before starting with the labs, please make sure to follow the instructions documented in the folder *Setting up your Informatica Cloud Organization*.
+Before starting with the labs, please make sure to follow the instructions documented in the folder

+* Setting up your Informatica Cloud Organization

 #### Apigee Community
 If you have any questions/comments please visit https://community.apigee.com/index.html